-The Managing Director and the Dean form the Executive Committee and are supported by the heads of Departments, comprised of the Dean and the Functional Directors / Heads of Departments from Marketing & Enrolment; Industry Liaison; Operations; Information Technology; Registry & Admissions; Finance; and Professional Training & Development etc who meet
+The Managing Director, the Executive Dean, the Director of Marketing and Enrolment, the Operations Manager and the Finance Manager make up the Executive Committee for EAHM which meets weekly.
+The Managing Director and the Executive Dean are supported by the Heads of Departments, comprised of the Functional Directors / Heads of Departments from Marketing & Enrolment; Industry Relations & International Office;

+Operations; Information Technology; Registry & Admissions; and Finance; etc who meet weekly.